logo

 Medical Scans and Check-Ups

-At this stage, your prenatal care will involve regular check-ups to monitor your health and your baby's development.
+From now on, your prenatal visits will occur bi-monthly until week 36 to monitor your health and your baby's development.
 Here's what you can expect:

 Content Banner

-While you may not have a scheduled visit at exactly week 29, you'll likely see your doctor or midwife around week 30.
+Starting now, you'll likely have bi-monthly doctor visits, though not necessarily at week 29.
 They'll check your blood pressure, measure your fundal height, and listen to your baby's heartbeat.

-If an ultrasound is performed at this stage, it may show your baby's white fat deposits and their positioning in the womb.
+An ultrasound may show your baby's position in the womb and white fat deposits.
 Ultrasounds can also help assess fetal growth and amniotic fluid levels.

 Your doctor may advise you to start monitoring your baby's movements daily.
 This involves counting kicks or movements to ensure your baby is active and healthy.

-You'll continue with routine blood tests and screenings as recommended by your doctor, such as checking for gestational diabetes or anaemia.
+You'll continue with routine blood tests and screenings as your doctor recommends, such as checking for gestational diabetes or anaemia.

 FAQs